aylonc22/simpleHTTP/README.md

 A minimal, educational HTTP server built from scratch using Node.js sockets — no frameworks, no shortcuts.

+---

 ## 🚀 What is SimpleHTTP?

-**simpleHTTP** is a lightweight web server written entirely using Node.js's low-level `net` module.
-It's designed for learning purposes — to understand how HTTP actually works under the hood.
+**SimpleHTTP** is a lightweight web server implemented entirely with Node.js's low-level `net` module (not `http`).
+It's designed as a learning project to expose the raw mechanics of HTTP — from TCP connections to full routing and middleware support.

-You'll see:
+You’ll explore:
-- Raw TCP connections
+- TCP socket handling and raw data parsing
-- Manual parsing of HTTP requests
+- Manual construction of HTTP requests and responses
-- Custom routing logic
-- Serving static files
+- A full middleware system (Express-style)
-- Building JSON APIs
+- Static file serving, JSON APIs, form handling
-- And more
+- Rate limiting, CORS, redirect logic, and more

+---

-## 🧠 Why?
+## 🧠 Why Build This?

-Most developers use tools like Express, Fastify, or Next.js without ever seeing how an HTTP server *really* works.
+Most developers use Express, Fastify, or Next.js without ever seeing what an HTTP server **actually** does under the hood.

-This project aims to:
+This project was built to:
-- Teach the fundamentals of HTTP
+- Learn the **fundamentals of HTTP and TCP**
-- Build appreciation for what frameworks do
+- Develop appreciation for what web frameworks abstract away
-- Serve as a foundation for deeper backend learning
+- Build a base for deeper backend engineering skills
+- Gain experience writing extensible, testable server logic from scratch

+---

 ## 📦 Features

-- Raw HTTP over TCP (no `http` module)
+✅ Built from scratch with `net.createServer()`
-- Manual request parsing (GET/POST, headers, body)
+✅ Custom HTTP request parser (method, path, headers, body)
-- Custom routing system
+✅ Express-style `app.get()`, `app.post()` routing
+✅ Middleware system (`app.use()`) with `next()` support
-- Serve static files from a `public/` folder
+✅ Serve static files from a `public/` folder
-- JSON response support
-- Simple status code handling
-- Fully extensible
+✅ Handle forms, redirects, and content types
+✅ CORS middleware
+✅ Rate limiting middleware
+✅ Detailed and isolated unit tests for every module
+✅ Custom logging with `-v` verbose mode

+---

 ## 🔧 Getting Started